alexnum/si1-lab1/README.txt

-Esse repositorio tem as parada tudo do lab1
+Esse repositorio tem as paradas tudo do lab1